 The East West Rail project may ultimately include upgrading of the route between Oxford and Bedford to a two-track railway.
 It is further anticipated that train services will extend to Reading, using existing operational lines.

-The Western Section will also provide train services between Milton Keynes and London Marylebone, via Aylesbury.
-The line between Aylesbury and Claydon Junction will be upgraded to a double track for fast passenger services as part of the East West Rail scheme.
+The Western Section may also provide train services between Milton Keynes and London Marylebone, via Aylesbury.
+The line between Aylesbury Vale Parkwayand Claydon Junction will be upgraded from use by existing freight services to enable passenger services as part of the East West Rail scheme.